Reimbursement and Compensation: Egyptair

 While Egyptair isn't a European airline, whenever they fly in Europe they comply with European regulations.
 That is good news for any passenger affected by a flight cancellation, as a last-minute cancellation of a European departure may entitle them to a fair Egyptair compensation payout.

 With any Egyptair flight cancellation, you'll be offered an alternative flight to your destination, or a full refund if that's what you'd prefer.
-But in addition, if your flight was canceled less than 14 days before you were due to depart a European airport, EU laws say passengers may be entitled to up to $700 per person in compensation.
+But in addition, if your flight was cancelled less than 14 days before you were due to depart a European airport, EU laws say passengers may be entitled to up to $650 per person in compensation.

 If Egyptair was able to offer you an alternative flight that would land at a very similar time to your original, they won't have to pay you compensation.
 They would also be exempt from paying compensation if there were extraordinary circumstances which made the cancellation necessary.
 That means anything that is beyond the airline's control, for example, bad weather, a medical emergency, or some form of disruptive event affecting the airport.

-Because there are these exceptions, the easiest way to check if you're owed Egyptair canceled flight compensation is to use our free compensation calculator.
+Because there are these exceptions, the easiest way to check if you're owed Egyptair cancelled flight compensation is to use our free compensation calculator.

 It doesn't matter where you were flying to — what does matter is your arrival time.
 For compensation, it is the time that you arrived in your destination that's significant, not the time that you took off.
 So even if you technically departed on time, if you arrived at your destination more than 3 hours late, you may be eligible for compensation.